 There are no prescribed minimum site sizes for playing pitches.
-However, for obvious reasons the creation of any pitch provision less than a whole pitch is not practical.
+However, fGuidance on site sizes for playing pitches can be found by consulting 'The Town and Country Planning (Development Management Procedure) Order 2015, Schedule 4 (Interpretation) and various Sport England Design Guidance, FA, Cricket, RFU and England Hockey guidance.
+For obvious reasons the creation of any pitch provision less than a whole pitch is not practical.
 The need for pitch provision is calculated by levels of demand.